HeZhang1994/video-audio-tools/README.md

 ### Video and Audio Processing

-Use the code provided in `VideoAudio_Processing/`.
+Please use the code provided in `VideoAudio_Processing/`.

 - To **extract** the audio from a video, run `run_VAP_extract.py`.